mjacquet/EducationReimbursementApp/README.md

 sfdx force:user:permset:assign -n Education_Reimbursement_App
 ```

+Make sure you set a manager on the user record for the approval process to work.

+Enable Path ( Setup --> User Interface --> Path Settings --> Enable)

 ## Contributions
 We are welcoming contributions to make this a better starting point for the community needs - just send Pull Requests our way!